Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 There are seven images, representing seven "moods" or looks.

 The basic process of the filters are similar.
 Buffers are specified at initialization with the `vImage Pixel Buffer` buffer type they are going to need in the callback.
 We have a `converter` we will be able to use to take our camera feed `CVPixelBuffer` and turn it into our `vImage Pixel Buffer` `destinationBuffer`, which we can then do our `vImage` operations on.
-Each of the three effect passes starts and ends with a prepared `destinationBuffer`, and when we're done, we will convert `destinationBuffer` back into a prebaked `CVPixelBuffer` and `send()` it out to our stream.
+Each of the three effect passes starts and ends with a prepared `destinationBuffer`, and when we're done, we will convert `destinationBuffer` back into a preconfigured `CVPixelBuffer` and `send()` it out to our stream.

 Ready?
 Let's plug it into `ExtensionStreamSource`.
 Give `ExtensionStreamSource` some new variables: